 Cantergrove at Long Lake is one of the newest neighborhoods in Lacey.
 It features over 100 newly-constructed homes with sizes ranging from 1,700 to 2,500 sq. ft.
 It’s located just southeast of Union Mill in the southeast region of the city.

 The neighborhood has its own lakeside community park with lake access and dock, as well as a playground, walking/running trails, and an oak tree preserve.
 Seven Oaks Elementary school is also located here.
-Home values range between $370,000 to $460,000.
+Home prices start at $449,900.

 Meridian Campus Neighborhood

 Meridian Campus is a planned community that was created in 1992 by The Weyerhaeuser/Vicwood Partnership.
 The community is built on 1,150 acres and when complete will have nearly 2,500 homes as well as industrial and office space.
 Meridian Campus is massive, encompassing 13 different communities with such names as Campus Highlands, Campus Peak, and Campus Prairie.
-Homes here are valued from $320k to $700k.
+Homes here have a median value of $456,345.
 Home sizes range from 1500 sq. ft. to as large as 3700 sq. ft.